Jitter Box app icon

 Flip on the receiver.

-On one Mac, open Settings and toggle “Listen for incoming tests.”
+On the Mac app, toggle “Listen for incoming tests” (or just run the CLI).
 It listens on port 7878 by default.

 3. 3